tomsyd/notes/source/editor/vim.rst

 ::

-   :%s/Old/New/g     This is an example of global search it will replace all occurrence
+   :%s/Old/New/g     This is an example of global search it will replace all occurrence of
-                     of word "Old" in file with word "New".
-Its also equivalent to following command ": 0,$ s/Old/New/g" which actually tells that search from fist to last line.
+                     word "Old" in file by "New".
+It's also equivalent to following command ": 0,$ s/Old/New/g" which actually tells that search from first to last line.
-   :%s/Old/New/gc    This is similar to first command but with the introduction of "c"
+   :%s/Old/New/gc    This is similar to first command but with the introduction of "c"; it
-                     it will ask for confirmation :%s/Old/New/gci   This is command is global, case insensitive and ask for confirmation. to make it case Sensitive use "I"
+                     will ask for confirmation :%s/Old/New/gci   This is command is global, case insensitive and ask for confirmation;
+                     to make it case Sensitive use "I"

 Substitution